ControlThings-io/ctui/README.md

 # Control Things Serial

 ctui is a library for creating terminal-based user interfaces, and is used in all the ControlThings tools at controlthings.io.
-It is similar to using Python's standard cmd library, but with a curses-like interface written in pure Python.
+It is similar to using Click or Python's standard Cmd library, but with a curses-like interface written in pure Python.

 # Installation: